1st Nationwide Mortgage

 Being prepared financially is the first and most important step in the home buying process as it gives you negotiating power and confidence in reaching your ownership goals.

 Before you start looking for a home, condo, townhome, or multi-family residence to buy, you need to get pre-qualified.
-All you have to do is provide some financial information to us, such as your income and how much asset you have.
+All you have to do is provide some financial information to us, such as your income and how much assets you have.

 Why Choose 1st Nationwide?

-1.)
-We can help determine how much you can afford.
+1. We can help determine how much you can afford.

-2.)
-We offer loan programs made for foreign buyers
+2. We offer loan programs made for foreign buyers.

-3.)
-Our mortgage rates on fixed-rate and adjustable-rate loans are very competitive with banks and competing lenders.
+3. Our mortgage rates on fixed-rate and adjustable-rate loans are very competitive with banks and competing lenders.

-4.)
-We have experience helping buyers finance property in California, Colorado, Texas, Oregon and Washington
+4. We have experience helping buyers finance property in California, Colorado, Texas, Oregon, and Washington.

-To be eligible for a loan approval, you must possess a low debt-to-income ratio under 45, good credit history with scores over 620, and have sufficient liquid assets in the bank to satisfy the requirements for closing and montly reserves.
+What would disqualify you from getting approved for a loan?
+To be eligible for a loan approval, you must possess a low debt-to-income ratio under 45, good credit history with scores over 620, and have sufficient liquid assets in the bank to satisfy the requirements for closing and monthly reserves.

+Are Conventional loans considered strict?
 The conditions for a Conventional loan are considered more strict than government loans, FHA and VA, because they are not guaranteed or insured.
 They also have stricter debt to income ratios and a higher minimum down payment.
-In addition, credit score requirements are more tough than govt. loans.
+In addition, credit score requirements are more tough than government loans.

+Do Conventional loans require medical collections to be paid off?
 As per conventional mortgage guidelines, borrowers will need to pay open collections, regardless of whether they are medical or consumer collections.

+Do sellers prefer buyers with conventional financing over FHA?
 Yes.
-Real estate agents and home sellers view and FHA loan with higher risk due to the FHA's & VA's stricter appraisal and property inspection requirements as well as putting in very low down payments.
+Real estate agents and home sellers view an FHA loan with higher risk due to the FHA’s and VA’s stricter appraisal and property inspection requirements as well as putting in very low down payments.

-The seller is allowed to pay for the buyer's closing costs up to a certain percentage of the loan amount.
+How much in closing costs can be paid by the seller?
+The seller is allowed to pay for the buyer’s closing costs up to a certain percentage of the loan amount.
 It is usually between 2% to 6%.
-However, specific closing cost items may not be paid by the seller depending on the lender's guidelines.
+However, specific closing cost items may not be paid by the seller depending on the lender’s guidelines.